hyf0/sicp-javascript-zh/book/chapter1.1.md

 a === 4 ?
 6 : b === 4 ?
 6 + 7 + a : 25;
 ```

-consists of two conditional expressions, where the second one forms the alternative of the first one.
-If you want to make that clear, you can indent the lines like this:
+consists of two conditional expressions，where the second one forms the alternative of the first one.
+If you want to make that clear，you can indent the lines like this:

 ```js
 a === 4